marcov64/Lsd/Readme.txt

 Besides this model-specific operations, LMM is also a standard editor for creating and editing text files.

-ATTENTION: the very first time a model is compiled an error can be caused by the mispecification of the system directories.
+ATTENTION: the very first time a model is compiled an error can be caused by the misspecification of the system directories.
 In this case, use menu Model/System Compilation Option and use the default values for your operative system to let LMM adjust automatically the error.

 When a model program is successfully compiled and run by LMM it can interact with the user with the Lsd interfaces.
 These permit to control every aspect of the simulation runs (e.g. setting initial values, observing and saving results, reading the model documentation etc.) but for the modification of the code for the equations.
 For this latter operation you need to close the Lsd model program, tell LMM to show the equation file, edit it and re-compile a new Lsd model program.